 Every driver knows that keeping safe in your car means keeping your eyes on the road.
-This might change one day, when we’re all zipping around in driverless cars, with eyes fixed firmly on our smartphones.
-For now though vision is key, but there's more to watching the road than concentration.
+(Although it might change one day, when we’re all zipping around in driverless cars, with eyes fixed firmly on our smartphones.)

+For now though, vision is key.
+But there's more to watching the road than concentration.
 Whether it's a foggy windscreen or a small crack, it shouldn't distract you from the road ahead.

 Demist your windscreen before you set off

 It's common to find your windscreen misted up when you get into a cold car.
 It's important to clear it thoroughly.
 Here's some tips:

 - There's probably a windscreen demister button in your car that'll direct maximum airflow to the windscreen to clear it quickly.

 - Some cars have an electrically-heated front windscreen with very fine wire heating elements embedded in the glass.

 - Air-con's not just for summer - it helps to dry the air in the car too, so helps clear a misted windscreen.

 - Keep a microfibre cloth in the car to wipe the screen if it mists over again while you're driving.